“It’s the most wonderful time of the year….”

 I even got in the spirit myself recently and dug out my own personal Christmas decorations: five wreaths and a 32” Christmas tree.
 Not just any tree, mind you, but one of those high-tech, high-end, high-dollar, fiber optic specials with “dazzling lights that continuously change colors,” just like the box from Dollar General said.
 And that’s about the full Christmas arsenal for me.

-But in my defense, regular readers might recall “Ho!
-Ho!
-Whoa!” which related my close encounter with The Grinch and unexpected near-banishment to Whoville from a few Christmases ago, and thus completely understand my reluctance to carry forward a heavy supply of holiday decorations.
+But in my defense, regular readers might recall my close encounter with The Grinch and unexpected near-banishment to Whoville from a few Christmases ago, and thus completely understand my reluctance to carry forward a heavy supply of holiday decorations.

-Anyway, they were great times and great adventures, one and all.
+Anyway, they were great times and fun adventures, one and all.
 And I learned.
-About life, and a whole lot of other stuff.
+A lot about life, and a whole slew of other stuff.

 And speaking of learning and Christmas, I learned, for example, that the U.S. Virgin Islands basically celebrates Christmas for two weeks.
 For real.
 First on December 25, just like us, for the birth of the Christ child, then on December 26, for what they call “Boxing Day,” which goes back to the old days when tradesmen and sugar plantation workers would traditionally be given boxes containing gifts of extra wages, food, or clothing.
 Then again on January 6, “Three Kings Day,” which is supposedly when the Magi arrived to behold the baby Jesus.
 All three of these days remain official Virgin Island holidays and, in true island-style, they have unofficially figured to go ahead and celebrate all three sorta together, and just turn it into one big, long two-week party.